ncm2/ncm2-ultisnips/README.md

 ## API

-If you need more control over the completed item's snippet expansion, you might need these to API to help program your key mapping.
+If you need more control over the completed item's snippet expansion, you might need these two APIs to help program your key mapping.

 `ncm2_ultisnips#completed_is_snippet()`